 Under the federal FMLA, an employee is entitled to 12 weeks of leave each year to care for a spouse, child, or parent of the employee who has a serious health condition.
-The new Colorado law expands the family members to include a person to whom the employee is related by:
+The Colorado law expanded the family members to include a person to whom the employee is related by:

 - Legal custody